 Sponsors are always on the lookout for new, fresh and interesting projects to fund – and therefore have a tendency to withdraw from ‘older’ projects after a few years of sponsorship.
 In order to ensure the continuity of your project, you thus might want to diversify your sources as much as possible.
 Moreover, applying at different sources is generally well appreciated by the funds and might have a positive influence in the assessment of your proposal.

 After you have found suitable funding options, make sure to double-check their guidelines, criteria and regulations.
-What exactly is it that this organisation subsidises?
+What exactly is it that this organisation supports?
 Is it applicable to your project?
 You also want to go through their regulations carefully – especially when it comes to their deadlines.
-Most funds work with a limited number of granting round per year.
-Check if these are in line with your own planning and the execution of your project.
+Most funds work with a limited number of granting rounds per year.
+Check whether these are in line with your own planning and the execution of your project.

 Writing the application is a crucial step, so the first advice is: start on time!
 Some funds work with standard entry forms; if so, use them.
 Obviously, it is essential that your application is readable, therefore remember to use the required language.
 In case your knowledge of the concerned language is insufficient, try to find someone who can help you out.
-Spent considerable time on making a clear, realistic and detailed budget.
-Estimate your costs carefully and explain how you came up with the numbers, so the sponsors know exactly what it is that they are subsidizing.
-Also specify other incomes, such as box office receipts, advertising profits and grants.
+Spend considerable time on making a clear, realistic and detailed budget.
+Estimate your costs carefully and explain how you came up with the numbers, so the sponsors know exactly what it is that they are supporting.
+Also specify other incomes, such as box office (ticket sales), advertising profits and grants.
 Use the required currency.
 Finally, your sponsors will want to see results after your project has finished.
-Therefore, make sure to formulate clear, measurable indicators that make it possible to identify concrete results later onward.
+Therefore, make sure to formulate clear, measurable indicators that make it possible to identify concrete results later onwards.

 It’s the end of your project.
-Check if there are specific requirements for your evaluation report and how much time you have for handing it in with your sponsor.
-In general, the report presents an account of all of your project activities, as well as the results achieved with reference to the original application.
+Check if there are specific requirements for your evaluation report and how much time you have for handing it in with your partner.
+In general, the report presents an account of all your project activities, as well as the results achieved with reference to the original application.
 Write down what went well, but also be honest about what went wrong.
 Make sure to be brief, but detailed.
 A good evaluation report includes: a description of the event; the exact outcomes (number of visitors, amount of media attention); the role of partners (if any); lessons learned; and follow-up plans.
-It’s also much appreciated if you include photo’s or newspaper articles on the event.
+It’s also much appreciated if you include photos, videos or articles about the event.